 Rep. Tim Briggs' Biography

-Representative Tim Briggs was first elected to serve as a state representative for the 149th Pennsylvania Legislative District in 2008, which consists of Upper Merion Township, Bridgeport and West Conshohocken boroughs, and parts of Lower Merion and West Norriton townships.
-A native resident of Montgomery County, Representative Briggs currently resides in King of Prussia with his wife, Robyn, and their four children, Emily, Jack, Alexandra and Morrison.
+Representative Tim Briggs was first elected in 2008 to serve as state representative for the 149th Legislative District, which consists of Upper Merion Township, Bridgeport and West Conshohocken boroughs, and parts of Lower Merion and West Norriton townships.
+A native of Montgomery County, Briggs currently resides in King of Prussia with his wife, Robyn, and their four children, Emily, Jack, Alexandra and Morrison.

-During his time in the House, Representative Briggs has become a strong voice for kids and has consistently advocated for public education, early childhood education and introduced legislation focused on improving the lives of children and investing in making Pennsylvania strong for the future.
-As a freshman, he was able to get a law enacted that helps keep siblings in foster care together when they are placed into foster homes.
+During his time in the House, Briggs has become a strong progressive voice, especially for children.
+He has consistently advocated for public education and early childhood education, and he has introduced legislation focused on improving the lives of children and strengthening Pennsylvania for the future.
+As a freshman lawmaker, he was able to get a law enacted that helps keep siblings in foster care together when they are placed into foster homes.

-Briggs was also successful in authoring legislation that has addressed the dangers student athletes face from concussions and improved the gender equity in school sports and required suicide awareness and education training for our educators.
+Briggs was also successful in authoring legislation that has addressed the dangers student athletes face from concussions, improved the gender equity in school sports and required suicide awareness and education training for our educators.
 He has also introduced bills to implement anti-bullying policies in our public schools, protect children from accessing firearms, and increase transparency of campaign finances.
 He has taken the lead on addressing our throwaway society and recycling habits through the Zero Waste PA package of legislation.

-He is a proud member of the Green Dog Caucus, a strong coalition of environmentally-conscientious legislators in the House, and a founding member of the House Climate Caucus and he has previously been ranked the top environmental legislator in Pennsylvania by the Sierra Club’s Pennsylvania Chapter.
+He was a proud member of the Green Dog Caucus, a strong coalition of environmentally conscientious legislators in the House, and a founding member of the House Climate Caucus and he has previously been ranked the top environmental legislator in Pennsylvania by the Sierra Club’s Pennsylvania Chapter.

-Currently, Representative Briggs serves on the board of directors for the James A. Finnegan Fellowship Foundation, a statewide organization dedicated to providing scholarships, stipends and internships to Pennsylvania students with an interest in state government and serves as the vice chairman of the Valley Forge Tourism and Convention Board, a member of the Greater Valley Forge Transportation Management Authority board and the Norristown Farm Park Advisory Committee.
+Currently, Briggs serves on the board of directors for the James A. Finnegan Fellowship Foundation, a statewide organization dedicated to providing scholarships, stipends and internships to Pennsylvania students with an interest in state government.
+He is vice chairman of the Valley Forge Tourism and Convention Board, a member of the Greater Valley Forge Transportation Management Authority board and the Norristown Farm Park Advisory Committee.
 Briggs is the House Democratic appointee to the Board of Governors to the Pennsylvania State System of Higher Education board.